Sanjit-M/City-Day-Navigator/README.md

 # add a specialty coffee stop near the second venue
 # compare two options if it rains after 3 PM
 # convert 500000 Japanese Yen to Indian Rupee
-# EXPORT   # saves the last streamed itinerary to ./itinerary-YYYYmmdd-HHMMSS.md
+# EXPORT   # saves the entire session's streamed output (all turns) to ./itinerary-YYYYmmdd-HHMMSS.md
 ```

 You will see streaming tool traces in stderr and Markdown in stdout.